dgiovanis/dgiovanis.github.io/_pages/research.md

 permalink: /research/
 ---

 Decision-making in science and engineering is mainly informed through model-based predictions, where we first understand and define the questions we are posing and then define models to answer them.
-However, predictions without reducing uncertainty in the modeling of physical or structural systems (i.e., <code>uncertainty quantification</code>) do not provide the trust needed to inform decisions.
+However, predictions without <code>uncertainty quantification</code> do not provide the trust needed to inform decisions.
 On the other hand, when neither the questions nor the underlying models are known, <code>machine learning</code> can be utilized to develop data-driven models.
 Similarly, the predictions of the ML models cannot be used for decision-making without UQ.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/UQ.png"/>

-In a nutshell, <code>uncertainty quantification (UQ)</code> identifies the sources of uncertainty in a numerical model and quantifies their impact on the behavior of the model in order to:
+In a nutshell, <code>uncertainty quantification (UQ)</code> involves the mathematical treatment of uncertainties in numerical models.
+More specifically, UQ identifies the sources of uncertainty and quantifies its impact on the behavior of the model in order to:

 * Enable robust <code>predictions</code> (<u>forward UQ</u>).
 * <code>Infer</code> uncertainties in the model from data (<u>inverse UQ</u>)